NISRA-Tech-Lab/rap-skeleton/README.md

 - A popup will appear.
 Click `Sign in with your browser`.
 A tab will open in your browser and authenticate you. **If you get an error here, try running `git push -u origin main` again**
 - If you refresh your repo on Github.com, you should now see the README file

-### Add rap-skeleton to your new repo
+### Upload the project to Github
-- Download the latest release as a ZIP file from the [latest releases page](https://github.com/NISRA-Tech-Lab/rap-skeleton/releases)
-- Extract and copy the contents of the ZIP file e.g. the code/data/renv etc. folders and files
-- Paste them into the repo you created in the last steps e.g. `01-doj-newpublication` - optionally overwrite the README when asked
 - In Rstudio's `Terminal`, run
   - `git add .` to stage all the files. **Ignore the warnings about LF and CRLF.**
   - `git -m "initial upload"` to add a commit message
   - `git push` to push them up to the remote repository
 - Your files are now on the github repo and you can now begin development
-- It is recommended that you modify the README and rename the Rproj file to something appropriate for your project
+- It is recommended that you modify the README to include project specific information
-- - **You need to close down Rstudio and re-open the Rproj file once it is set up to get Rstudio to show the `Git` tab**
+- **You need to close down Rstudio and re-open the Rproj file once it is set up to get Rstudio to show the `Git` tab**

 ### Key files and folders